XavierMerinoM/XavierMerinoM/README.md

 # Hi there, I'm Xavier Merino 👋

 ## About Me
-I'm a passionate developer with a keen interest in back-end development, artificial intelligence, embedded systems, and continuous learning.
+I'm a passionate developer with a keen interest in back-end development, artificial intelligence, and embedded systems.
+I always look to self-improvement through learning new technologies and widening my perspectives.
 I strive to write clean, efficient, and maintainable code.
 When I'm not coding, you can find me exploring new technologies or contributing to the developer community.

 ## Skills
-- **Languages:** Python, C++, Visual Basic
+- **Languages:** Python, C++
 - **Machine Learning Libraries:** scikit-learn, openai
 - **Tools:** Git, Visual Studio Code (VS Code), Jupyter Notebook
 - **Databases:** SQL Server, MySQL